 Here, I’ll guide you through this process step-by-step.
 (And if you happen to get stuck, or have any questions, use the live chat widget on this page.)

 Step 1: Establish Workflow With Both Teams

-The very first step you’ll need to take – before even installing Exalate into your Jira projects – is to establish the workflow you’ll want to be using between both teams.
+The very first step you’ll need to take – before even installing Exalate into your Jira projects – is to establish the workflow you’ll want to be used between both teams.

 It’s possible for two teams to sync Jira projects without having the same workflow.
 For example, you could have one project with a workflow like this:

 And have the second team adopt a workflow like this: